xmos/lib_xua/module_dfu/doc/xmos_dfu.rst

 To program the new firmware run the command:

-   ``./xmosdfu --download usb_audio_class1.bin``
+   ``./xmosdfu --download new_firmware.bin``

-Note that once this is done the device restarts as an XMOS audio 1.0 device.
-The original factory default audio 2 application is still present but the device is now running the upgraded application firmware.
+Note that once this is done the device restarts.
+The original factory default application is still present but the device is now running the upgraded application firmware.

 Uploading existing firmware from the device
 -------------------------------------------